-DEX uses the same eight basic HIP packets as in BEX (see [RFC7401]).
-Four are for the HIP handshake (I1, R1, I2, and R2), one is for updating (UPDATE), one is for sending notifications (NOTIFY), and two are for closing a HIP association (CLOSE and CLOSE\ACK).
-There are some differences regarding the included HIP parameters in the exchange packets of BEX and DEX.
+HIP DEX uses the same eight basic HIP packets as HIPv2 (see Section 5.3 of [RFC7401]).
+Four of them are for the HIP handshake (I1, R1, I2, and R2), one is for updating an association (UPDATE), one is for sending notifications (NOTIFY), and two are for closing the association (CLOSE and CLOSE\ACK).
+There are some differences regarding the HIP parameters that are included in the handshake packets concerning HIP BEX and HIP DEX.
 This section covers these differences for the DEX packets.
 Packets not discussed here, follow the structure defined in [RFC7401].

-An important difference between packets in HIP BEX and HIP DEX is that the DIFFIE\HELLMAN and the HIP\SIGNATURE parameters are not included in DEX.
+An important difference between packets in HIP BEX and HIP DEX is that the DIFFIE\HELLMAN and the HIP\SIGNATURE parameters are not included in HIP DEX.
 Thus, the R1 packet is completely unprotected and can be spoofed.
 As a result, negotiation parameters contained in the R1 packet have to be re-included in later, protected packets in order to detect and prevent potential downgrading attacks.
 Moreover, the I2, R2, UPDATE, NOTIFY, CLOSE, and CLOSE\ACK packets are not covered by a signature and purely rely on the HIP\MAC parameter for packet authentication.
 The processing of these packets is changed accordingly.

-In the future, an OPTIONAL upper-layer payload MAY follow the HIP header.
+In the future, an optional upper-layer payload MAY follow the HIP header.
 The Next Header field in the header indicates if there is additional data following the HIP header.